consbio/mpilot/docs/user/lib-eems-fuzzy.rst

   :param FuzzyValues: (:ref:`param-list` [:ref:`param-number`]) A list of fuzzy values that will be used to map values
     matching those in ``RawValues`` to fuzzy space.
 The ``RawValues`` and ``FuzzyValues`` lists must be the same size.

-.. function:: MeanToMid(InFieldName, IgnoreZeros, FuzzyValues)
+.. function:: CvtToFuzzyMeanToMid(InFieldName, IgnoreZeros, FuzzyValues)

   Uses "CvtToFuzzyCurve" to create a non-linear transformation that is a good match for the input data.